Where to buy face masks right now – updated daily

 Sock Fancy mask collection | $12 for 1 at Sock Fancy

-Sock Fancy usually makes socks, but it's now also making super-smart face masks.
-They come with a protective cotton outer layer, polyester fibre middle layer for particle filtration, and a soft, breathable, combed cotton inner layer.
-There are lots of cool fabrics to choose from, and for every purchase Sock Fancy will also donate a mask to frontline medical providers.
+Sock Fancy usually makes socks, but it's now also face masks.
+They come with a cotton outer layer, polyester fibre middle layer for particle filtration, and a combed cotton inner layer.
+For every purchase Sock Fancy will donate a mask to frontline medical providers.
 There's a 7-10 day predicted shipping time, with some delays possible due to a slowdown in air freight.View Deal

 Cotton face mask | $30 for 3 at Los Angeles Apparel